 Final word: continually rotate #’s and add to your # Bank.

-For a review of your Instagram account, including advice on hashtags take a look at the Instagram Review: First Impressions
+For a review of your Instagram account, including advice on hashtags take a look at the Instagram Reviews that are on offer.

 *A shadow-ban is when your hashtags become temporarily ‘un-discoverable’, therefore reducing the visibility and growth of your account.